Mindanao miniature babbler

 The Mindanao miniature babbler (Micromacronus sordidus) also known as the Mindanao plumed-warbler is a bird species in the family Cisticolidae.
 It was formerly conspecific with the Visayan miniature babbler.
 This bird is endemic to the Philippines found only on the island of Mindanao.
 Its natural habitats are tropical moist lowland forests and tropical moist montane forests.
 At just 7 centimeters long and weighing 5 grams, it is one of the smallest birds in Asia.

 Description and taxonomy

-EBird describes the bird as "A tiny and uncommon bird of foothill and lower montane forest on Mindanao.
-Yellowish to off-white below with a small eyebrow mainly in front of the eye, brown upperparts, and a grayish head.
-Note the reddish eye and the long white plumes sprouting from the sides, lower back, and rump.
-Somewhat similar to female Little Pied-Flycatcher, but smaller, with white plumes.
-Voice includes constant high-pitched "seep" notes and a sibilant chatter similar to a white-eye's."

 It was formerly conspecific with the Visayan miniature babbler but is marginally larger and has a more slender pale bill and duller plumage.

 They have been observed to join mixed species flocks of white-eyes and flowerpeckers flying through and middle and high canopy.
 Its diet is presumed to be small insects and possibly small fruits.
 Due to its habits and size, it is believed to be overlooked.